vedmalex/telegraph-publisher/telegraph-publisher-output.md

   }

   /**
-   * Replace local links in processed content with Telegraph URLs
+   * Replace local links with Telegraph URLs using provided mappings or cache
-   * @param processed Processed content
+   * @param processed Processed content with local links
+   * @param linkMappings Optional pre-built link mappings to use
-   * @param cacheManager Optional cache manager for global URL lookup
+   * @param cacheManager Optional cache manager for fallback lookup
-   * @returns Content with replaced links
+   * @returns Processed content with replaced links
    */
   private async replaceLinksWithTelegraphUrls(
     processed: ProcessedContent,
+    linkMappings?: Record<string, string>,
     cacheManager?: PagesCacheManager,
   ): Promise<ProcessedContent> {
-    // Early return if no cache manager is available if (!cacheManager) {
+    // Early return if no cache manager and no pre-built mappings if (!cacheManager && !linkMappings) {
       return processed;
     }

+    let finalLinkMappings: Map<string, string>;

+    // Use provided linkMappings if available, otherwise build from cache if (linkMappings && Object.keys(linkMappings).length > 0) {
+      finalLinkMappings = new Map(Object.entries(linkMappings));
+    } else if (cacheManager) {
-    const linkMappings = new Map<string, string>();
+      // Fallback to cache-based lookup (existing behavior) const cacheLinkMappings = new Map<string, string>();

-    // Use global cache to find mappings for all local links for (const link of processed.localLinks) {
+      for (const link of processed.localLinks) {
         // Use the resolved absolute path as the key for cache lookup const telegraphUrl = cacheManager.getTelegraphUrl(link.resolvedPath);

         if (telegraphUrl) {
-        // Use the original relative path as the key for replacement linkMappings.set(link.originalPath, telegraphUrl);
+          // Use the original relative path as the key for replacement cacheLinkMappings.set(link.originalPath, telegraphUrl);
         }
       }

+      finalLinkMappings = cacheLinkMappings;
+    } else {
+      // No mappings and no cache, return unchanged return processed;
+    }

     // Replace links in content
-    return ContentProcessor.replaceLinksInContent(processed, linkMappings);
+    return ContentProcessor.replaceLinksInContent(processed, finalLinkMappings);
   }

   /**